jilaada/CS302-JavaGame/README/README_WARLORDS.txt

 -------------------------------
 NOTES
 -------------------------------
-JUnit tests are avaiable in Test_Root
+JUnit tests are available in Test_Root
-We understand that the JUnit tests should implement the methods wehave in our actual game, however because some methods were imcomplete or have slightly varying implementations, we decided to take parts of our game code to complete the tests.
+We understand that the JUnit tests should implement the methods we have in our actual game, however because some methods were incomplete or have slightly varying implementations, we decided to take parts of our game code to complete the tests.
 You can. however, see that we have implemented the methods from Ball.java in BallAdapter.java

+The MVC Diagram can be found in the same directory as this file.